wesbos/beginner-javascript-notes/notes/Module 4꞉ The DOM - Working with HTML and CSS (2).md

 console.log(myDiv);
 ```

-Now we have a paragraph, an image and a div.
+Now we have created 3 elements:
+- a paragraph
+- an image
+- div

 How do we add it to the page?

 We use another API called **appendChild**.
-So you need to go off and grab some sort of element to call `.appendChild()` against.
+To use it, you have to first select an element to call `.appendChild()` against.

-If you want to dump it straight into the body, you can grab the document.body and insert it. `document.body` is available to us because the `document` element gives us access to the body element quickly via a property.
-Not every element is as easily accessible to us like body is.
+If you want to add the element directly into the body, you can grab the `document.body` and insert it.

+`document.body` is available to us because the `document` element gives us access to the `body` element quickly via a property.
+Not every element is as easily accessible to us like `body` is.

 Let's look up `appendChild()` in MDN.

-It takens in one param, which is a child.
+It takes in one parameter, which is a child reference.

 ![](@attachment/Clipboard_2020-02-24-20-07-18.png) 5:54